 - Log into the database as root/admin and load the trigger on behalf of the normal user.
 If I wasn’t the owner of this database server, this would probably involve asking my database administrator to load the trigger for me.

-This is just one of many common annoyances with MySQL.
-Sucks, I know.
+Just one of many common annoyances with MySQL.